-Harvey Mudd recognized outstanding examples of leadership at its seventh annual Leadership Awards ceremony, which celebrates students, faculty and staff for their contributions on campus and beyond.
+Harvey Mudd recognized outstanding examples of leadership at its eighth annual Leadership Awards.
+Community members gathered via Zoom Meeting for this year’s awards ceremony celebrating students, faculty and staff for their contributions on campus and beyond.

 A selection committee of students, staff and faculty reviewed nominations from the campus community and made selections for the following awards: